Project-Herophilus/DataSynthesis/DataTier-APIs/Node-APIs/README.md

 ```

 # Pre-Requisites
+This section is intended to help with any pre-requisites and we have tried to make them as
+specific to OS as we can.

+In general, we have developed and tested this code with NodeJS versions: 12, 14, 16 and 17.
+With versions above 16 there are some additional commands to run before starting anything.

 ## Mac
-We have many users specifically leveraging Macs
+We have many users specifically leveraging Macs, please follow this link:
 https://classic.yarnpkg.com/lang/en/docs/install/#mac-stable

 brew install nodejs <br/>